-Born and raised in Prince Rupert BC Lyle Viereck’s family heritage includes Creek Indians from Oklahoma, American black slaves, Irish and German immigrants.
+Born and raised in Prince Rupert BC Lyle Viereck’s family heritage includes Muskogee Creek originally from Georgia and Alabama and moved to Oklahoma, American black slaves, Irish and German immigrants.
 Lyle grew up fighting for equality and against racism, building skills, network and experience along the way.

 Lyle Viereck is a senior leader experienced in the energy sector, public sector and First Nation communities throughout British Columbia and northern Alberta.
 He is a unique blend of visionary leader, change agent and pragmatic implementer with a strong, results-oriented, values driven reputation with First Nation leadership, Ministerial and senior management levels in government, and the Board and executive levels within BC Hydro.

 Lyle has a strong commitment to social and community innovation and positive change, demonstrated by his membership on the Board of Directors of Roots of Empathy and his Chairmanship of Family Services of Greater Vancouver.

 Lyle was with BC Hydro for ten years, responsible for setting BC Hydro’s strategic direction for building sustainable relationships with First Nations throughout British Columbia.
 In 2012, Lyle led his team to achieve gold status in the Progressive Aboriginal Relations Program (PAR).
 Lyle lead the negotiations and settlement of two significant historic grievances resulting from impacts to First Nations from the creation of the Williston Reservoir and with the St’at’imc First Nations over several reservoirs and transmission assets.
 Lyle has completed numerous Impact Benefit Agreements with First Nations on major capital projects.